 Global Navigation Satellite System (GNSS)

-NTP server hardware devices often use GNSS time sources, to provide precise and reliable time synchronization.
+NTP server hardware often uses GPS or GNSS time sources, to provide precise and reliable time synchronization.

-A GNSS receiver module obtains accurate time from satellites.
-The receiver connects to an NTP server, typically a Linux host or dedicated time appliance.
+A GNSS receiver module obtains accurate time from orbiting satellites.
+Additionally, the receiver connects to an NTP server, typically a Linux host or dedicated time appliance.
 The NTP server uses the GNSS input as its Stratum 0 reference clock.
-Other network devices synchronize via NTP to that server and become lower stratum devices.
+Similarly, other network devices synchronize via NTP to that server and become lower stratum devices.

-The GPS (Global Positioning System) is the most common time reference, receiving precise UTC time from satellites.
-Higher-end Multi-GNSS (Multi-Constellation) systems often support reception of GPS (US), Galileo (EU), GLONASS (Russia) and BeiDou (China) for redundancy.
+In short, the GPS (Global Positioning System) is the most common time reference, receiving precise UTC time from satellites.
+While, higher-end Multi-GNSS (Multi-Constellation) systems often support reception of GPS (US), Galileo (EU), GLONASS (Russia) and BeiDou (China) for redundancy.
+Importantly, GNSS receivers can receive signals while located anywhere in the world.

 Radio Time and Frequency Broadcasts.